Cancun Beach Guide

 Playa Delfines

-Cancun’s largest and most popular beach is also one of its most beautiful.
+Cancunβs largest and most popular beach is also one of its most beautiful.
 Ivory sands meet electric turquoise waters at Playa Delfines, also known as Dolphin Beach.
 Make sure to keep an eye out for dolphins while enjoying the powdery sands of this gorgeous beach.
+This Blue Flag certified beach is home to the famous colorful “Cancun” sign at El Mirador viewpoint.

-If you’re looking for a bit of shade, there is no need to worry.
-There are plenty of umbrellas and palapas to rent along the beach.
-It’s also good to keep in mind that waves can be choppy here, and weak swimmers are not recommended to be in the water after lifeguards leave the beach.
+If youβre looking for a bit of shade, there is no need to worry.
+There are plenty offree palapas (on a first-come, first-served basis) and beach chairs and umbrellas available for rent along the beach.
+Itβs also good to keep in mind that waves can be strong here with a powerful undertow, and weak swimmers are not recommended to be in the water.Β

-Beach Amenities: Public Restrooms, Public Showers, Beach Vendors, Free Public Parking (Southernmost End of Zona Hotelera), Free Palapas (First Come, First Serve), Lifeguard On Duty, Small Playground.
+Beach Amenities: Public Restrooms (close around 5 PM), Public Showers, Beach Vendors, Free Public Parking (Southernmost End of Zona Hotelera), Free Palapas (First Come, First Serve), Lifeguard On Duty, Small Playground.Β

 Playa Caracol

-You’ll find Playa Caracol in the heart of Cancun’s Hotel Zone, right next to the Isla Mujeres ferry dock.
-This stunning beach is also close to numerous delicious restaurants and great shopping.
+Youβll find Playa Caracol in the heart of Cancunβs Hotel Zone, right next to the Isla Mujeres ferry dock at the Ultramar terminal.
+This stunning beach is also close to Plaza Caracol shopping center, numerous delicious restaurants, and great shopping.

 Although the beach is small, it is quiet and a local favorite.
 Not to mention, incredibly beautiful with powdery white sand and gorgeous crystal clear waters.
-Playa Caracol is an excellent beach for swimming thanks to its gentle waters.
-Those wanting to escape the sun can easily rent umbrellas or palapas.
+Playa Caracol is an excellent beach for swimming thanks to its calm, shallow waters protected by a nearby jetty.
+The gentle waves and sandy bottom make it ideal for families with young children.
+Those wanting to escape the sun can easily rent umbrellas or palapas.Β

-Beach Amenities: Easy Access, Limited Roadside Public Parking, Lifeguards On Duty During High Season, Beach Facilities Only Available To Hotel Guests Including: Restrooms, Showers, Changing Rooms, Umbrellas, and Loungers.
+Beach Amenities: Easy Access, Limited Roadside Public Parking, Lifeguards On Duty During Peak Hours, Beach Facilities Only Available To Hotel Guests Including: Restrooms, Showers, Changing Rooms, Umbrellas, and Loungers.Β

 Playa Chac Mool

-Beach Amenities: Easy Beach Access (Across From Señor Frogs), Good For Families, Lifeguards On Duty, Public Restrooms, Public Restrooms, Public Showers, ATM, and Public Parking.
+Beach Amenities: Easy Beach Access (Across From Mayan Monkey Hostel), Good For Families, Lifeguards On Duty, Public Restrooms, Public Restrooms, Public Showers, and Public Parking.

 Playa Langosta

 With sun-drenched sand and dazzling blue water, the beach also has a picturesque pier going right down the middle.
-This is an ideal beach for families because the water is calm and shallow, making it perfect for swimming.
-There is also a fun playground for kids and restrooms are available at Playa Langosta.
+This is an ideal beach for families because the water is calm and shallow, extending far from shore and making it perfect for little ones to wade safely.
+There is a well-maintained playground for kids on the sand, plus a new beachside snack bar called El Pecesito.

-Beach Amenities: Public Restrooms, Public Street Parking, Beach Vendors, Playground, Great Beach For Families, Lifeguards On Duty, Beach Entrance Next To Hotel Casa Maya.
+Beach Amenities: Public Restrooms, Free Public Parking (limited to 40 spaces so arrive early), Beach Vendors, Playground, Great Beach For Families, Lifeguards On Duty, Beach Entrance Next To Melia Casa Maya Hotel.

 Playa Marlin